-The employer's pension costs paid to TPS in the period amounted to £561,026 (2022: £530,172).
+The employer's pension costs paid to TPS in the period amounted to £648,076 (2023: £561,026).
 A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.

 Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
-The academy trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The academy trust is unable to identify its share of the underlying assets and liabilities of the plan.
+Accordingly, the academy trust has taken advantage of the exemption in FRS 102 and has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The academy trust has set out above the information available on the scheme.

-Local government pension scheme
+Local government pension schemes

 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 August 2023 was £428,000 (2022 - £386,000), of which employer's contributions totalled £335,000 (2022 - £301,000) and employees' contributions totalled £93,000 (2022 - £85,000).
-The agreed contribution rates for future years are 21.9 per cent for employers and between 5.5 and 12.5 per cent for employees.
+The total contribution made for the year ended 31 August 2024 was £472,000 (2023 - £428,000), of which employer's contributions totalled £375,000 (2023 - £335,000) and employees' contributions totalled £97,000 (2023 - £93,000).
+The agreed contribution rates for future years are 22.9 per cent for employers and between 5.5 and 12.5 per cent for employees.
+The scheme is managed by Devon County Council.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an academy trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.